Erikson900/Gradle-app-Test/README.md

 or check link for more detailed installation https://docs.gradle.org/current/userguide/installation.html

-clone the project to you machine.
+clone the project to your machine.

 run: